-The child development program prepares you for a variety of professional roles focused on serving the needs of children and their families.
+A Bachelor of Science in Child Development prepares you for many professional roles focused on serving needs of children and their families.

 How to Apply